Lynette Dolphin

-Lynette Dolphin MBE, LRAM, GRSM, ARCM, CCH (February 7, 1916 – February 8, 2000) worked for 60 years in the fields of music education and Guyana culture.
-She was a musician, an educator at Queen's College, Guyana for 25 years, and a chair of the Guyana Department of Culture, later called the National History and Arts Council.
+Lynette Dolphin MBE, LRAM, GRSM, ARCM, CCH (7 February 1916 – 8 February 2000) worked for 60 years in the fields of music education and Guyana culture.
+She was a musician, an educator at Queen's College, Georgetown, Guyana, for 25 years, and a chair of the Guyana Department of Culture, later called the National History and Arts Council.
 She established prominent music festivals and was a co-founder of the Guyana Music Teachers' Association.
 Dolphin was director of the Caribbean Festival of Arts (Carifesta).
 She compiled six books of songs for schools.

 Before Guyana's independence, she became a member of the Order of the British Empire (MBE).
 In 1986, she received the Order of Roraima of Guyana (OR), and Dolphin was also awarded the Golden Arrow of Achievement and the Cacique of Honor (CCH).
 The Lynette Dolphin Scholarship Awards were established in her honour at Queen's College.
 Also at Queen's College, the Lynette De Weever Dolphin Center for Excellence in the Creative Arts was named after her.

 Early life and education

-Born on February 7, 1916, Lynette de Weever Dolphin was the daughter of Clarise de Weever Dolphin, a music teacher, and E. Linford Dolphin, a school headmaster, who was honored in the naming of the Dolphin Government School.
+Born on 7 February 1916, Lynette de Weever Dolphin was the daughter of Clarise de Weever Dolphin, a music teacher, and E. Linford Dolphin, a school headmaster, who was honoured in the naming of the Dolphin Government School.
 The second of six or nine children, she spent her first nine years in the village of De Willem near Windsor Forest on West Coast Demerara.
 From her parents, she learned the values of obedience, punctuality, and self-discipline.

 Having received a scholarship in 1925, she attended the elite Bishop's High School in Georgetown, Guyana.
 In her pre-teen years she was a violinist, pianist, and accompanist to singers.
 She participated in concerts in Georgetown and on the West Coast.
 She began taking piano lessons from Eleanor Brown in the early 1930s.
 She continued accompanying other musicians and performing solos at concerts in Georgetown through her teens.
 In 1932, at the age of sixteen, she was a pupil teacher of music at the Broad Street Government School.
-(Note: Her father was headmaster of the school that was later renamed Dolphin Government School in his honor.)
+(Note: Her father was headmaster of the school that was later renamed Dolphin Government School in his honour.)

 After her mother died in 1936, Lynette and her sister lived at the household of Valerie Fraser (later Rodway), who would become a good friend.
 She graduated from the Government Training College for Teachers in Guyana.